Seattle Youth Garden Works

 Crew members spend about half their time on the farm doing farm work.
 The other half is spent on education.
 While the farm is the best teaching tool we have, we still supplement that with a well-rounded curriculum that includes everything from gardening and cooking skills to nutrition education, resume building, public speaking and small business training.
 Youth leave the program better equipped for whatever they want to do in life.

 Farmer's Market Stand

 Buy produce and meet the crew at our farm stand!
-Find us every Saturday 9 a.m.-2 p.m. at the University District Farmer's Market April-Oct.
+Find us every Saturday 9 a.m.-2 p.m. at the University District Farmer's Market April-Nov.

 Youth mentors work alongside SYGW youth on the farm, modeling good work skills and providing youth with opportunities to be heard by supportive adults.
-See our volunteer page for more information on this and other volunteer and intern opportunities.
+See our volunteer page for more information on this and other volunteer opportunities

 In order to realize the full potential of Seattle Youth Garden Works, we need community support.
 Please donate through the button below.